VityaRa/rsschool-cv/cv.md

 ## Experience:

-> No commercial expirience, but have some my projects:
+> No commercial experience, but have some my projects:

 + http://vityarka.ru/
 + http://vityarka.ru/krayt/index.html